kjmazidi/Intro-to-Deep-Learning/Part 1 Foundations/README.md

 # Part 1: Foundations

+For best results, download the notebooks and data to your computer, move to GDrive and run from there.

-Outline:
+# Outline:

 * Python
 * Python Libraries for ML
-* Review of linear models
-* Review of metrics for classification and regression
+* Linear Regression
+* Logistic Regression
-* Data wrangling
+* Neural Network

 ## Python